-Names Of Accused Bishops To Come Down At University Of Scranton
+Names Of Accused Bishops To Be Removed From University Of Scranton Buildings

 Officials at the University of Scranton and King's College in Wilkes-Barre, Pa. have announced that buildings once honoring now-disgraced bishops will be renamed and the bishops' honorary degrees will be revoked.